 “‘Course if there was any grabbin’ or holdin’,” Bryant said, “it should have been called, but I wasn’t officiating.”

-The only thing Bear saw was a team that wouldn’t quit.
+Bear said the only thing he saw was a team that wouldn’t quit,.
 He saw the better team just biding its time for the big play.
 Oh, maybe if he studied the game film he could speak about it more intelligently.
 But a tackle?
 No, sir.
 All he saw, he said four days after the game, was a good block by Dennis Homan, not a tackle by Dennis Dixon.

 So why was he praising Dennis Dixon’s “blocking at the point of attack… that allowed Stabler to score” right after the game, before he realized there’d be a controversy?